GlassAlpha/glassalpha/site/docs/reference/cli.md

 ### `glassalpha datasets fetch`

-Fetch and cache a dataset from the registry.
+Fetch and cache a built-in dataset.

 **Arguments:**